jedld/android_internals_handbook/README.md

 # The Android Internals Handbook

-This is a handbook aimed towards Android System level development whicih focuses on "behind the scenes" operation like filesystem, bootup, partitions and porting, as opposed to android application level development which focuses on Applications, NDK and the android APIs.
+This is a handbook aimed towards Android System level development which focuses on "behind the scenes" operation like filesystem, bootup, partitions and porting, as opposed to android application level development which focuses on Applications, NDK and the android APIs.

 There seems to be a complete lack of an integrated document describing how android is configured, and set up on various devices.
 Google provides various documentation at a high level for AOSP, however, it is naive to assume you know exactly how the device on your hand right now is configured to operate.